polca/premise/docs/development/performance-history.rst

 exhaustive end-of-update certification, whole-inventory normalization, and a second normalization and cleanup sequence before fast Brightway export.

-Production certification now combines the contracts evaluated while each sector still owns its target activities.
+Validation now combines the checks performed while each sector still owns its target activities.
 Exhaustive graph validation remains available with ``get_validation_report(exhaustive=True)`` and is forced after any post-certificate store mutation or when an update has no sector coverage.